lieblb/tiltr/README.md

 # TestILIAS

-TestILIAS is a portable, scalable software testing kit for verifying the correctness of essential functions of the Test & Assessment module of ILIAS 5.
+TestILIAS is an open source, portable, scalable software testing kit for verifying the correctness of essential functions of the Test & Assessment module of ILIAS 5.

 It's self-contained, rather easy to install on a single local machine (tested so far on Linux and macOS) or a server, and allows to run tests using a configurable number of parallel test users.